 PureAire’s KF25 0-25% Oxygen Deficiency Monitor is ideal for facilities requiring continuous monitoring of gas lines, glove boxes, nitrogen compressors, and vacuum chambers, as well as any locations where low oxygen levels need to be supervised.
-The unit’s oxygen sensor mounts directly into the vacuum chamber with the use of a KF type vacuum fitting.
-The monitor is also well suited for semiconductor tools, OLED manufacturers, and, for any industrial applications where inert gases including, but not limited to, nitrogen, and argon are used in a vacuum.
+The unit’s oxygen sensor mounts directly into the process chamber with the use of a KF-type vacuum fitting.
+The monitor is also well suited for semiconductor tools, OLED manufacturers, and, for any industrial applications where inert gases including, but not limited to, nitrogen, and argon are used.
 PureAire’s stable, long-life zirconium oxide sensor will last 10+ years in maintained environments without needing to be replaced.

 No Drift due to Thunderstorms or barometric pressure changes

 Wall mounting brackets and optional plug-in wall power supply

 24V DC Power Supply Included (99035)

 PureAire’s KF25 Oxygen Monitor is for continuous monitoring of gas lines, 3D printers, glove boxes, nitrogen gas compressors, vacuum chambers, and locations where low oxygen levels need to be monitored.
 Unlike electrochemical sensor cells, PureAire’s O2 zirconium sensor cell provides stable oxygen readings even in areas where temperature and humidity levels are changing.
 PureAire’s KF25 Oxygen Monitor is well suited for monitoring directly in a vacuum.